mtomassoli/AnyCode/README.md

 const addr = await anyCode.lastAddress();
 ```

-I'm using *ethers.js*, which lets us deploy a contract by first creating a factory, `FooFactory`, and then call its `deploy` method to deploy it.
+I'm using *ethers.js*, which lets us deploy a contract by first creating a factory, `FooFactory`, and then calling its `deploy` method to deploy it.

 Since I wanted the final code to contain *not* the code returned by `Foo`'s *initcode*, but `Foo`'s *initcode* itself, I modified `deploy`.